Celebrate maple syrup season in Ontario 2026

 Kortright Centre for Conservation, 9550 Pine Valley Drive, Woodbridge

-Guided and self-guided sugar bush tours, a campfire at the sugar bush, wagon rides, a barnyard playground and pancakes are some of the highlights that families love during Maplefest at Brooks Farm.
+Guided and self-guided sugar bush tours, a campfire, wagon rides, a barnyard playground and pancakes are some of the highlights that families will love during Maplefest at Brooks Farm.

 Purple Woods Maple Syrup Festival

-Enjoy daily activities like maple syrup demonstrations and self-guided hikes through the sugar bush and shop in the Heritage Store at Purple Woods Conservation Area in Durham Region.
+Enjoy daily activities, such as maple syrup demonstrations, self-guided hikes through the sugar bush and shopping at the Heritage Store.

 Location: 38 Coates Road East, Oshawa